idaholab/moose/framework/doc/content/automatic_differentiation/index.md

 size of 81 for solid mechanics simulations on 3D second-order hexahedral finite elements (3 displacement variables $\times$ 27 degrees of freedom per variable per finite element = 81 local dofs).
-When running 3D, second-order cases, the non-sparse `NumberArray` container would be 100% efficient.
-However, if the user wishes to run a 2D, second-order case
-(2 displacement variables $\times$ 9 degrees of freedom per variable per finite element = 18 local dofs) with the same MOOSE configuration, they would be performing $81 / 18 = 4.5$ times more work than is necessary if using `NumberArray`.
+When running 3D, second-order cases, the non-sparse `NumberArray` container would have been 100% efficient.
+However, if the user later wished to run a 2D, second-order case (2 displacement variables $\times$ 9 degrees of freedom per variable per finite element = 18 local dofs) with the same MOOSE configuration, they would have been performing $81 / 18 = 4.5$ times more work than is necessary if using `NumberArray`.
 Because `SemiDynamicSparseNumberArray` tracks the sparsity pattern, it will only initialize and operate on the floating-point array elements that are required, i.e. the "sparse size" (stored as a `_dynamic_N` data member) of its data containers will never exceed what is required for the run-time problem, e.g. 18 for the 2D second-order solid mechanics example.
-Of course tracking the sparsity pattern has non-zero cost, so if the user knows they will always be running a certain kind of problem, they may be best served by configuring with non-sparse `NumberArray` container.

 ## AD in MOOSE